ovh/docs/pages/public_cloud/public_cloud_databases/mongodb_13_getting_started/guide.en-gb.md

 ---
-title: MongoDB Discovery - Getting started
+title: MongoDB - Getting started
-excerpt: ""
+excerpt: Get started with MongoDB through the OVHcloud Control Panel
-updated: 2023-12-18
+updated: 2023-12-29
 ---

 ## Objective

+TODO

-**This guide explains how to order a free MongoDB Discovery solution in the OVHcloud Control Panel.**
+**This guide explains how to get started with MongoDB on OVHcloud for free.**

 ## Requirements